 Only lawfully authorized ambulette services may receive reimbursement for the provision of ambulette transportation.

-Ambulettes need to be in compliance with any and all Department of Transportation licensing requirements.
-Also, ambulette drivers must be qualified under Article 19A of the Department of Motor Vehicles' Vehicle and Traffic Law.
+Ambulettes need to be in compliance with any and all New York State Department of Transportation licensing requirements.

+Ambulette drivers must be qualified under Article 19A of the New York State Department of Motor Vehicles' Vehicle and Traffic Law.